What Not to Say to Someone Who Has Cancer

 Asking “How can I help?”

 While this may seem like a good thing, put yourself in someone’s shoes who is having their own cancer experience.
 You know deep down that a friend or family member really can’t improve the situation or make the cancer go away.
-This could be a loaded question and make a cancer patient feel overwhelmed.
+This could be a loaded question and make a cancer patient or cancer survivor feel overwhelmed.
 Instead, be specific with your questions.
 Consider asking them if you could come over for coffee or ask them if they need a few things from the grocery store.
-Being specific will allow you to make a difference for the cancer patient and improve their life in some way.
+Being specific is the right thing to do here and can actually improve the life of a cancer patient in some way.

 Saying “At least you got a good type of cancer”

 Remember, someone who has just been diagnosed with cancer is terrified of what’s going to happen next.
 You say, “At least it was a good type of cancer!” is not going to make an individual feel any better.
 Cancer is cancer, no matter the type or stage.
-By making this comment, you are saying their problem could be worse, it’s not so bad.
+There’s no “good cancer,” just cancers that may be easier to treat.
+By making this comment, you are saying their problem could be worse, it’s not so bad, which in turn can discredit their feelings.
 Instead, stay positive by offering support and letting your loved one know that you will be there for all the ups and downs.

 “I’m sure everything will be alright”